Flomp/vimu/content/docs/tutorials/get-started.md

-# Get started with vimu
+# Tutorial: Get started
-In this quickstart guide, you will
+In this quickstart tutorial, you will
 1. Create your first file
 2. Get a first glance at the editor
 3. Transpose a score up a semi-tone